 TALENSI DISTRICT PROFILE ON HEALTH

-The Waste Management Department collects, transport, and dispose waste, together with monitoring and regulation of the waste management process and waste related laws, technologies, economic mechanisms.
+The Environmental Health and Sanitation Department collects, transport, and dispose waste, together with monitoring and regulation of the waste management process and waste related laws, technologies, economic mechanisms.
 The department deals with solid and liquid waste.

 CLEAN UP EXERCISE AT PWALUGU